Lesson 4 of 6

 The “messenger”

 Malachi, “my messenger,” is more likely a descriptive title rather than a proper name for the author.
 Since the word occurs in the first verse, it became the title of the book.
 A righteous priest is also “a messenger of Yahweh” (2:7), as is a prophet (Haggai 1:13).
+“My messenger” is also mentioned in 3:1 as one who will prepare the way before the Lord.

 Moses and Elijah

-The mention of Moses and Elijah in the concluding verses of the book may be a later addendum added to summarize and define covenant fidelity as adherence to both the law and the prophets.
+The mention of Moses and Elijah in the concluding verses of the book may be a later addendum intended to summarize and define covenant fidelity as adherence to both the law and the prophets.
 The term “the law and the prophets,” commonly used to describe the content of the Old Testament, is personified as Moses and Elijah.
 Moses is commonly cited as the source or personification of the Torah, or “teachings,” even by Jesus (Matthew 8:4, Mark 1:44; 7:10; Luke 5:14; 24:27; John 5:45-47; 7:19-23).
 Elijah is an early prototype of the prophets to come later.
 The mention of the two together here is reminiscent of their appearance at Jesus’ transfiguration (Matthew 17:3; Mark 9:4; Luke 9:30).

 “An oracle”

-The Torah of Moses my servant
+The Torah of Moses, my servant

 The usual phrase in the Old Testament is “the law (torah) of Yahweh” (Exodus 13:9; Psalm 19:7 [v.
 8 in Hebrew], Isaiah 30:9; Amos 2:4, for example) or “the law of God” (Joshua 24:26; Nehemiah 8:18: 10:29; see 2 Kings 10:31).
 The phrase here, in 4:4, “the teaching [law] of Moses my servant,” is similar to Daniel 9:11, “the law of Moses, the servant of God”; and Daniel 9:13 reads simply, “in the law of Moses.”
 The original meaning of torah is an oral instruction or teaching.
 With the giving of the ten “words” to Moses (Exodus 20:1, Deuteronomy 5:22), torah took on the meaning of “commandment” or “law,” and in time the “five books of Moses,” or the Pentateuch, was called the Torah, as distinct from the Writings and the Prophets.
 The fact that Malachi adds “statutes and judgments” to the “law of Moses” indicates that he has in mind all the instructions and laws of the Pentateuch, not just the Ten Commandments given on Mount Horeb/Sinai.